djeada/Parallel-And-Concurrent-Programming/README.md

 The independence of processes from one another is their strength.
 It's also its weakest point, because processes don't communicate easily with one another.

 #### Debugging

-If one of the processes in hanging how do you know which one?
-How can you debug it?
-When you start debbuger you have to tell it which process it should follow.
-More processes the harder and more time consuming the whole process is.
+Even for single-process applications, debugging may be a time-consuming operation.
+We often have to run the code line by line to figure out where the bug is hidden.
+The more processes there are, the more complex the whole operation becomes.
+Because the debugger can only track one process at a time, you must specify which one it should be.
+You may not be aware of which one is creating the issues.
+In that case you may need to repeat the operation  for each process.

 #### Deadlocks

 A deadlock occurs when two or more processes wait for each other to complete and none of them ever do.
-Consider the following scenario: Mask in the shop.
+Consider the following scenario: during the coronavirus pandemic, many places, including mask retailers, forced you to wear a mask.
+But what could you do if you didn't have a mask?
+To go into the shop, you required a mask, but to have one in the first place, you had to buy one from the shop.

 What causes a deadlock to occur?

-* Mutual Exclusion: A resource is not available for sharing.
+* Mutual exclusion occurs when a resource is not available for sharing.
-* Hold and Wait: A process holds at least one resource while waiting for another resource that is held by another waiting process.
+* A circular wait is a collection of processes that wait for each other in a circular pattern.
-* No Preemption: The operating system is not permitted to reclaim a resource from a process until the process returns it.
+* No preemption is the situation when the operating system may not recover a resource from a process until the process returns it.
-* Circular Wait: A group of processes that are waiting for each other in a circular fashion.
+* Hold and wait refers to when a process holds at least one resource while waiting for another waiting process to hold another resource.

 ### Containers

-You can have microservice architecture.
-Each app is one process.
-But many apps are spread across the containers.
+An alternative to a single multiprocess program is a microservice architecture using containers, each of which executes a single process program.
+There is a plethora of technologies available that make container orchestration as easy as ABC.

 ### Examples